DavidBPerez/NoCap-Project/README.md

     - Use this command whenever changes are finished in the React code.

 ## Server Setup (Optionally Provided -!Potentially Depreciated!)
-To run the server, follow these steps:
+To run the server, follow these steps (if on local machine):

 1. Navigate to the `cd server` directory.
 2. Install server dependencies using `npm install`.